reactive-python/reactpy/docs/source/specifications.rst

 ==============

-Describes various data structures and protocols used to define and communicate virtual document object models (:ref:`VDOM <VDOM Mimetype>`).
-The definitions to below follow in the footsteps of
-`a specification <https://github.com/nteract/vdom/blob/master/docs/mimetype-spec.md>`_
-created by `Nteract <https://nteract.io>`_ and which was built into `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_.
+Describes various data structures and protocols used to define and communicate virtual document object models (:ref:`VDOM`).
+The definitions below follow in the footsteps of `a specification <https://github.com/nteract/vdom/blob/master/docs/mimetype-spec.md>`_ created by `Nteract <https://nteract.io>`_ and which was built into `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_.
 While IDOM's specification